lyraxvincent/hugo-blog-awesome/README.md

 Built with Hugo, SCSS, and vanilla JavaScript.

+## Features

+- Minimal design
+- Responsive design
+- Light and dark modes
+- Syntax highlighting
+- RSS feed
+- No jQuery, Bootstrap
+- 100/100 Google PageSpeed Insights [score](https://pagespeed.web.dev/report?url=https%3A%2F%2Fhugo-blog-awesome.netlify.app%2F) on all 4 metrics

 ## Setup

-> **Note**
-> You must have the [Hugo extended version](https://gohugo.io/installation/linux/#editions) installed in order to use this theme.
+> **Note**: You need to have the Hugo extended version installed in order to use this theme.
 This theme uses SCSS for styling.
 With the Hugo extended version, SCSS can be compiled to CSS without any additional tools.

 To create a new Hugo site with this theme, run the following command: